Exhibition > CAPSIZE CHRONICLES

 Rachel Mayeri: R/P FLIP R.I.P., 2024, still of the 3 channel video installation

 Art Laboratory Berlin invites the audience to meet Los Angeles based artist Rachel Mayeri and her newest artwork R/P FLIP R.I.P., with its European premiere in this solo exhibition.
-Join us for the Berlin opening on Fri, 26 September at 8 pm (the artist is present).
+Join us for the Berlin opening on Fri, 26 September.
+Earlier on the same evening there will be a public EXHIBITION TALK (7 pm, on-site) with the artist and cognitive scientist Deborah Forster about their collaboration on this new work.
+Soon there will be a COLLOQUIUM (online) with Rachel Mayeri and anthropologist Stefan Helmreich.

 R/P FLIP R.I.P.
 (2024, 11:31 min) is an experimental new video work by Rachel Mayeri about the R/P FLIP, which stands for Research Platform FLoating Instrument Platform (1962-2023), the world-famous nautical rarity that flips 90 degrees to become a live-in buoy for studying the ocean.
 The FLIP was designed for stability to study acoustics in a turbulent ocean, yet ironically the interior is fluid, built for living both in horizontal and vertical orientations.
 In the artwork, performers activate the FLIP’s architecture as a playground for disorientation: floors become walls, and doors become holes.
 Intercut with military and oceanographic films, the FLIP film becomes a platform for conceptual flips: landlubbers encountering the alien world of the ocean, and of oceanography’s shift from militarism to ecology.
 Commissioned for the Getty-sponsored Southern California landmark show PST Art: Art & Science Collide, created by artist Rachel Mayeri, R/P FLIP R.I P. is currently presented as a three-channel video installation at the Birch Aquarium at Scripps Institute of Oceanography.